chrisgundling/YoloLight/README.md

 ## Getting Things Running

-Create a ROS package called yolo_light using `catkin_create_pkg yolo_light std_msgs rospy roscpp`.
+Create a ROS package called yolo_light using `catkin_create_pkg yolo_light`.
 Clone this repository and copy all contents into the yolo_light package.
 You should then perform the following operations.

 1. Build the Cython extensions in place.
     ```